 The basic concept of the contingency fee agreement is that the client is out little or no upfront expenses; you as a client do not pay legal fees unless and until you win, and then the lawyer receives a percentage of your recovery as his or her fee.
 If you lose your case, there is no legal fee at all for the lawyer.

 Contingency fee agreements are customarily used for cases wherein a plaintiff is seeking money damages for some sort of injury.
-Depending on the nature of the case and the damages claimed, lawyers will not always accept a contingency fee arrangement.
-Some legal claims have limits on how much a plaintiff can recover in damages, in which case an attorney will be hesitant to work on a contingency fee.
+Depending on the nature of the case and the damages claimed, lawyers will not always accept contingent fee arrangements.
+Some legal claims have limits on how much a plaintiff can recover in damages, in which case lawyers will be hesitant to work on a contingency fee.

 For example, even though a worker’s compensation claim involves damages, some state statutes limit damages for that type of claim.
-Attorneys will be less likely to accept these cases on a contingency fee.
+Lawyers will be less likely to accept these cases on a contingency fee.

 Get Legal Help Today